64bit/async-openai/async-openai/README.md

 ## Dynamic Dispatch for OpenAI-compatible Providers

+This allows you to use same code (say a `fn`) to call APIs on different OpenAI-compatible providers.

 For any struct that implements `Config` trait, wrap it in a smart pointer and cast the pointer to `dyn Config` trait object, then create a client with `Box` or `Arc` wrapped configuration.